eafoc/Yeast_Transformation_OT/README.md

 	$ YourFilePath/Yeast_Transformation_OT-main/Opentrons_scripts

-Run the script
+Creating your customised protocol
 -------------------

-Run the script using python by typing the following on either:
+Run the script using python by typing the following on either mac:
-Macs:

 	$ python YeastTransformationProtocol.py